scrs-msu/scrsreport/README.md

 * Writing equations in LaTeX syntax with consistent and stable results.
 * Cross-references are implemented for equations, theorems, figures, tables, and sections.
 * Citations with BibTeX.
+* Word accessibility checking tools can be used to generate documents that meet University standards and are easy for clients to use.
 * PDF version of the report can be created if needed.
 * HTML and PDF templates can be used to create a nice typesetting report.